nseon1/discord_online_research_ai_sphere/README.md

 # general computational chem bio phys social science research stuff:

+papers we love- not too active; seems to be an irl group talking about various papers https://discord.gg/9FsWFphet2

 ## physics
 spacecord- space related server ; seems to be hs and undergrad; no links , not much going on